 - Avaya Aura® Session Manager provides core SIP routing and integration services that enables communications between disparate SIP-enabled entities, e.g., PBXs, SIP proxies, gateways, adjuncts, trunks, applications, etc. across the enterprise.
 Avaya Aura® Session Manager allows enterprises to implement centralized and policy-based routing, centralized yet flexible dial plans, consolidated trunking, and centralized access to adjuncts and applications. - Avaya Aura® System Manager provides a common administration interface for centralized management of all Avaya Aura® Session Manager instances in an enterprise. - Avaya Aura® Communication Manager provides the voice communications services for a particular enterprise site.
 In the reference configuration, Avaya Aura® Communication Manager runs on an Avaya S8800 Server in a Processor Ethernet (Procr) configuration.
 This solution is extensible to other Avaya S8xxx Servers. - The Avaya Media Gateway provides the physical interfaces and resources for Avaya Aura® Communication Manager.
 In the reference configuration, an Avaya G450 Media Gateway is used.
-This solution is extensible to other Avaya Media Gateways. - Avaya "desk" phones are represented with Avaya 4600 and 9600 Series IP Telephones running H.323 software, 9600 Series IP Telephones running SIP software, Avaya 6211 Series Analog Telephones, and Avaya one-X® Communicator, a PC based softphone.

-- The Acme Packet Net-Net Session Director (SD) 38003 provides SIP Session Border Controller (SBC) functionality, including address translation and SIP header manipulation between the AT&T IP Flexible Reach service and the enterprise internal network.
-UDP transport protocol is used between the Acme Packet Net-Net SD and the AT&T IP Flexible Reach service. - An existing Avaya Modular Messaging system (in Multi-Site mode in this reference configuration) provides the corporate voice messaging capabilities in the reference configuration.
-The provisioning of Modular Messaging is beyond the scope of this document. - Outbound calls were originated from a phone or fax provisioned on Avaya Aura® Communication Manager.
-Signaling passed from Avaya Aura® Communication Manager to Avaya Aura® Session Manager and on to the Acme Packet Net-Net Session Director, before being sent to the AT&T network for termination.
-Media was sent from the calling phone to the Avaya Aura® Communication Manager Media Processor initially on call setup, but when applicable, the media was redirected directly from the station ("shuffled") via the Acme Packet Net-Net Session Director. - Inbound calls were sent from AT&T, through the Acme Packet Net-Net Session Director to the Avaya Aura® Session Manager which routed the call to Avaya Aura® Communication Manager.
-Avaya Aura® Communication Manager terminated the call to the appropriate phone or fax extension.
-The H.323 phones on the enterprise side registered to the Avaya Aura® Communication Manager Procr.
-The SIP phones on the enterprise side registered to the Avaya Aura® Session Manager. - Enterprise sites may have additional or alternate routes to PSTN using analog or digital TDM trunks.
-However these trunks were not available in the reference configuration.
+This solution is extensible to other Avaya Media Gateways. - Avaya "desk" phones are represented with Avaya 4600 and 9600 Series IP Telephones running H.323 software, 9600 Series IP Telephones running SIP software, Avaya 6211 Series Analog Telephones, as well as Avaya one-X® Communicator and Avaya one-X® Agent, PC based softphones. - The Acme Packet Net-Net Session Director (SD) 3800 provides SIP Session Border Controller (SBC) functionality, including address translation and SIP header manipulation between the AT&T IP Toll Free service and the enterprise internal network.
+UDP transport protocol is used between the Acme Packet Net-Net SD and the AT&T IP Toll Free service. - An existing Avaya Modular Messaging system (in Multi-Site mode in this reference configuration) provides the corporate voice messaging capabilities in the reference configuration.
+The provisioning of Modular Messaging is beyond the scope of this document. - Inbound calls were placed from PSTN via the AT&T IP Toll Free service, through the Acme Packet Session Director to the Session Manager which routed the call to Avaya Aura® Communication Manager.
+Avaya Aura® Communication Manager terminated the call to the appropriate agent/phone or fax extension.
+The H.323 phones on the enterprise

-3 Although an Acme Net-Net SD 3800 was used in the reference configuration, the 4250, 4500, and 9200 platforms are also supported.
+&lt;sup>2 Although an Acme Net-Net SD 3800 was used in the reference configuration, the 4250 and 4500 platforms are also supported.